landislab/landislab.github.io/research/index.md

 Many evolutionary mechanisms, such as rapid adaptation, may produce "pulses" in variation, with punctuated change of large effect.
 Rapid change should produce power-law (or heavy-tailed) distributions of traits, but Brownian motion does not generate this feature.
 It is difficult to detect these bursts if they are not modeled appropriately.
-To search for signals of punctuated evolution, we apply a flexible class of stochastic processes that produce gradual and/or punctuational patterns of change, called Lévy processes.
+To search for signals of pulsed evolution, we apply a flexible class of stochastic processes that produce gradual and/or punctuational patterns of change, called Lévy processes.

 #### Related work